 The Universities of Wisconsin (UW) and the Wisconsin departments of Natural Resources (DNR); Agriculture, Trade and Consumer Protection (DATCP); and Safety and Professional Services (DSPS) annually participate in a joint solicitation for research and monitoring proposals dealing with groundwater, pesticides and/or on-site wastewater treatment systems.
-Collectively, since its inception and through state fiscal year 2025 (July 1, 2024 - June 30, 2025), this annual joint solicitation has funded 515 groundwater research and monitoring projects and has helped establish Wisconsin as an international leader in groundwater research.
-Up to \$290,000 will be available for groundwater-related monitoring and research in fiscal year 2026 (FY26) (July 1, 2025 - June 30, 2026) for new projects.
+Collectively, since its inception and through state fiscal year 2026 (July 1, 2025 - June 30, 2026), this annual joint solicitation has funded 520 groundwater research and monitoring projects and has helped establish Wisconsin as an international leader in groundwater research.
+Up to \$478,000 will be available for groundwater-related monitoring and research in fiscal year 2027 (FY27) (July 1, 2026 - June 30, 2027) for new projects.
 The four programs, collectively called the Wisconsin Groundwater Research and Monitoring Program (WGRMP), are summarized as follows:

 UW Groundwater Research - The UW, through its Water Resources Institute (WRI), has received funding since FY90 for groundwater research.
 Projects may be of a fundamental or applied nature on selected aspects of groundwater research in the natural sciences, engineering, social sciences or law.
-Through FY25, the UW will have invested \$9.5 million on 214 groundwater research projects.
+Through FY26, the UW will have invested \$9.8 million on 216 groundwater research projects.
 Several projects have been co-funded with the DNR, DSPS and/or DATCP, and 28 were co-funded through the National Institutes for Water Resources program (U.S. Geological Survey).
-WRI has also invested \$382,000 on seven additional water-climate projects funded through the National Institutes for Water Resources/USGS.
-Projects funded in past cycles are listed on the WRI website and FY25 projects are featured here.
-After accounting for commitments to ongoing projects, the UW will have up to \$127,000 in FY26 and anticipates funding two to three new projects.
+Projects funded in past cycles are listed on the WRI website and FY26 projects are featured here.
+After accounting for commitments to ongoing projects, the UW will have up to \$158,000 in FY27 and anticipates funding two to three new projects.

 DNR Groundwater Monitoring and Research - The DNR has been funding groundwater management evaluation monitoring projects since FY86.
 The intent of these studies is to identify appropriate management practices to reduce the risk from potential sources of contamination.
-Through FY25, the DNR will have spent approximately \$10.1 million on 242 monitoring and research projects.
+Through FY26, the DNR will have spent approximately \$10.4 million on 245 monitoring and research projects.
 Several of these projects have been co-funded with DATCP, DSPS and/or UW.
 DNR was originally legislatively funded through a segregated account at \$200,000 per year, however, this amount was reduced through legislative action in the late 1990s and early 2000s and now stands at roughly \$91,000 per year.
 In response, the DNR has often been able to find alternative state and federal funding to target specific issues of concern.
 For the next several years, the DNR is committing to supplementing the segregated groundwater research account (\$91,000) with an additional \$200,000 per year.
-With this additional funding the DNR anticipates having up to \$163,000 to support new groundwater research and monitoring studies in FY26.
+With this additional funding the DNR anticipates having up to \$320,000 to support new groundwater research and monitoring studies in FY27.
 However, the additional funding sources are targeted for projects relating to public water supplies and source water protection issues.
 Source water protection of groundwater water supplies includes research into the occurrence, fate and transport of both anthropogenic and naturally occurring contaminants, development of methods and techniques that can be used to delineate wellhead capture/contribution zones and development of best management practices for agriculture activities, industrial operations and stormwater control facilities to minimize groundwater impacts and prevent contamination.

 DATCP Pesticide Research - From 1989 to 2002, and again since 2017, DATCP has provided funding for research on pesticide issues of regulatory importance.
-Through FY25, DATCP will have spent about \$2.7 million on 45 pesticide projects.
+Through FY26, DATCP will have spent about \$2.7 million on 45 pesticide projects.
 Some of these projects were cofunded with DNR and/or UW.
-For FY26, DATCP will not provide funding for new research projects.
-DATCP will, however, be invited to take part in the proposal review process.
+DATCP will not have funding available in FY27.